benbrastmckie/ModalHistory/2_intensional_semantics/04_week/04_week.md

 ### Prior (1955) _Time and Modality_

+> Prior (1967, p.
+20) sets out the Polish notation that he uses (also used in 1955 and so relevant here).

 ![Past, Present, and Future p.20](assets/Prior_20.png)

-- Prior (1967, p.
-20) sets out the Polish notation that he uses (also used in 1955 and so relevant here).
+- Prior suggests that the following matrix is characteristic of S4:
+-
 ![Time and Modality p.23](assets/Prior_TM_23.png)

-- Suggests the matrix is characteristic of S4
 - Matrices as proto-semantics
-- Modern articulation
+- Give a modern articulation
-  - See the [Logic Notes](https://github.com/benbrastmckie/LogicNotes/blob/main/LogicNotesCurrent.pdf) to follow along.

 ### Kripke Letters